 Protect: Surfaces that are supposed to be painted should be painted again, possibly with a rust prevention primer underneath.
 Bare metal surfaces like barbells can be oiled with some simple WD-40 (amazon link) to protect it.

-What’s the problem with corrosion?
+What’s the problem with corrosion on gym equipment?

 Why would you care if your equipment is rusty in the first place?
 Doesn’t it add some nice old school gym vibes to your garage?